Garden waste collections - terms and conditions

 We will hold your data for as long as you are a garden waste customer.
 Once your subscription ends, we will delete your personal data after 6 years.

-For further information you can contact us by:
+For further information you can send an email to email@example.com.

 You can also contact our Data Protection Officer by email at firstname.lastname@example.org